havatv/qgismultidistancebufferplugin/help/source/index.rst

 Functionality
 ==================

-The Multi-Distance Buffer plugin creates a multi-distance / multi-zone / multi-ring vector dataset from an input vector layer and a set of distances.
+The **Multi-Distance Buffer** QGIS plugin creates a multi-distance / multi-zone / multi-ring vector dataset from an input vector layer and a set of distances.